Brittany is a PC gaming addict! Her favourite genres are simulation games, tycoons, RPG, city-builders, puzzles, and more!

 American Truck Simulator is a business and truck-driving simulation game by SCS Software.
-The game allows you to drive your own truck to deliver goods through four American states (currently Nevada, California, Arizona, and New Mexico, with Oregon coming soon).
+The game allows you to drive your own truck to deliver goods through four American states (currently Nevada, California, Arizona, New Mexico, and Oregon, with Washington coming soon).
 You can also (eventually) buy more trucks, run your own garage/business and hire drivers to work for you.

 1. Follow the Rules of the Road!

 Just like driving in real life, there are rules on the road that you have to follow:

 - Keep an eye on the speed limit at all times (you can find the speed limit on street signs, but it's always displayed on your navigation screen).
 Speeding tickets can incur a hefty fine.
 Watch out for the California Highway Patrol laying low on the side of the freeway!

 - Don't run red lights—you'll get a fine.

 - Make sure you turn on your headlights when applicable.
 If other cars have theirs on, it's a good idea to keep your own too.
 Also, be sure to turn them on in the rain.
 Again, you'll get a fine for not having them on.

 - Don't forget to signal when switching lanes.
 The traffic AI recognises your signals, so it's best to give them a head's up that you're going into their lane, or wanting to turn, before doing so.
 Avoid crashes/waiting a long time at intersections by pressing [ for the left indicator or ] for the right.
 You won't get a fine, but it's still important to signal.

 - Don't crash into other cars- or let them crash into you.
 Not only will you damage your truck and trailer, but you'll also get—you guessed it—a fine!